The Ossiarch Bonereapers are the elite legions of Nagash: an army of restless bone constructs led by Katakros the Undefeated.

 - Morghast Harbinger with Spirit Swords: 230 points

 The Morghasts are the elite fighters of this warband.
 Twisted angelic form reflecting Nagash disdain towards other living forms, they are distinguished by their main role: Archai are effective protectors while the Harbingers are messengers of destruction.

 They are further differentiated by the weapon load-out: each has access to Spirit Halbers for higher damage concentrated in less attacks (2 at Strength 5 for 3/5 damage) or Spirit Swords for more balanced attacks (4 at Strength 4 for 2/4 damage).
 On average Swords deal much more damage than Halberds so do not hesitate in your choice.

 The other difference between Archai and Harbingers is that Harbingers have a free move for a Triple and Toughness 4 while Archai cost more and have Toughness 5.
 Considering the high value of Wounds (35) Harbingers with Swords seem the better option of the four.

 - Kavalos Deathrider Hekatos: 240 points

 - Kavalos Deathrider with Blade: 170 points

-The Kavalos Deathriders are the cavalry of the Ossiarch Bonereapers, the Hekatos being the leader of the unit (or in this case of the warband).
+The Kavalos Deathriders are the cavalry of the Ossiarch Bonereapers, the Hekatos being the leader of the unit and one of the leader options for this warband.

 All Kavalos have Movement 8” and Toughness 5 making them extremely flexible and tough.
 The Hekatos has 30 wounds, the normal Deathriders 20.